hammerheim-game/hammerheim-rules/3-warbands/ostlanders.md

 the Priest of Taal start with one prays generated at random.
 See the Magic section for details.
 In addition the Priest of Taal may learn a new Prayer instead on a new skill.
-Strictures: Priests of Taal may never wear armor.
+Strictures: Priests of Taal may never wear armour.
 ##### Henchmen

 (Brought in groups of 1-5)